A Q&A With Babes For Hillary!

 KB: Hillary’s women’s rights and opportunity platform has taken the limelight this election year.
 Her platform includes her support for Planned Parenthood, equal pay, paid family leave, and on and on....
 Do you believe there is a long lasting message being made in support of women’s rights for future generations?

 Caileigh Scott: "One of my favorite moments of Hillary Clinton's public life thus far is from 1995 when, on the world stage in Beijing, she declared: "Human rights are women's rights and women's rights are human rights, once and for all."
 The expansion of global women's rights could be considered her life's work, and I think this election cycle has shown how vital it is to invest in women, to value the contributions of women, and to make sure all women in this world have access to healthcare, education, and recognition as full and equal human beings under their nation's law.
-I fully believe that Hillary Clinton is now, has always, and will continue to make the world a better place for everyone, especially women and girls.
-As our next president, and our first female president, I know that her immortality of impact will be the true equality of women across the world.
-Hundreds of years from now our descendants will look back on Hillary Clinton as one of the greatest trailblazers who ever touched down on earth."
+I fully believe that Hillary Clinton is now, has always, and will continue to make the world a better place for everyone, especially women and girls."

 KB: Was there a specific moment that you were able to interact with Hillary?
 What was this experience like?